hkloudou/goWindowsService/README.md

 ```
 ## 5.copy
 1. copy your allpication "app.exe"(same as config.go) to output dictionary
-2. pack your output dictionary as a zip
+2. pack your output directory as a zip
 3. run output/install.bat
 > TIP: add -ldflags="-w -s -H windowsgui" to build windowless app when you biuld your own app.exe.